rohan1112/MySQL-Learning/Day 3.md

 ## 99. Which salesperson has earned the most by way of commission?

-    SELECT MAX(commision) FROM (SELECT SUM(comm*amt) as commision FROM salespeople s JOIN orders o on s.snum=o.snum GROUP BY o.snum) as t;
+    SELECT MAX(commision) FROM (SELECT SUM(comm*amt) as commision FROM salespeople s JOIN
+    orders o on s.snum=o.snum GROUP BY o.snum) as t;

-## 100.Does the customer who has placed the MAXimum number of orders have the MAXimum rating?
+## 100.Does the customer who has placed the maximum number of orders have the maximum rating?